susjoh/E4StatsTutorials/README.md

 ### Troubleshooting the Tutorial Install.

+1. Double check that you have a recent version of RStudio.
+If you have installed RStudio from the University Software Centre it may be too old.

-If there is no Tutorial pane, try adding it by going to `Tools > Global Options... > Pane Layout` and selecting `Tutorial` for the top-right pane.
+2. If there is no Tutorial pane, try adding it by going to `Tools > Global Options... > Pane Layout` and selecting `Tutorial` for the top-right pane.

-If the Tutorials still do not appear in the pane, try the following:
+3. If the Tutorials still do not appear in the pane, try the following:

-1. Refresh the Tutorial Pane
+  * Refresh the Tutorial Pane
-2. Restart R Studio
+  * Restart R Studio
-3. If they don't work, then you can run the tutorials as follows:
+  * If they don't work, then you can run the tutorials as follows:

         learnr::run_tutorial("Tutorial1_E4_Introduction_to_R", "E4StatsTutorials")
         learnr::run_tutorial("Tutorial2_E4_RMarkdown_and_Stats", "E4StatsTutorials")